 It is very common for universities to employ part-time lecturers who also work as freelance workers in the media industries.

 What is the difference between a BA or BSc in media and a postgraduate diploma or Masters’ degree?
 Do I need both?

 You can apply to do a postgraduate diploma or masters’ degree after you have finished your undergraduate degree.
 They usually take at least a year full-time to complete and will offer more specialist training in academic research or other vocational areas.
 The advantage they give is that you can choose a course that relates directly to your career ambitions having experienced a broader range of activities in your undergraduate work.
 This means that you can develop to a higher standard in a particular field.

 Why does media studies get so much negative publicity?

 This negative publicity is often associated with the fact that the study of the media often involves studying things which are generally seen as entertaining but trivial.
-Topics that come under scrutiny are soap opera, popular music, tabloid journalism, magazines, reality television.
+Topics that come under scrutiny can include social media, popular music, tabloid journalism, magazines, videogames or reality television.
 In fact, all these things can be studied as social phenomena as well as complex and often creative activities.
 Rather ironically, also, media studies courses are criticised for making things too complicated by using complicated theoretical language to analyse the media.
 We don’t defend the use of complicated jargon but we do believe that in the modern world theories from communication, aesthetics and social sciences can help us to understand how different media produce pleasure and knowledge.